sveetch/crispy-forms-foundation/docs/usage.rst

 Default **Abide** behavior is not aware of Tabs and so input errors can be hided when they are not in the active tab.

-**crispy-forms-foundation** ships a jQuery plugin that add support for this usage, first you will need to load it in your pages then initialize it on your form:
+**crispy-forms-foundation** ships a jQuery plugin that add support for this usage, you will need to load it in your pages then initialize it on your form:

 .. sourcecode:: html